jameshfisher/jameshfisher.com/_posts/2018-03-27-what-is-http-keep-alive-pipelining.md

 ---
-title: "What is HTTP keep-alive?
-What is HTTP request pipelining?"
+title: What is HTTP keep-alive?
+What is HTTP request pipelining?
-tags: ["programming", "networking"]
+tags:
+  - programming
+  - networking
 ---

 Traditional HTTP uses one TCP connection per request.